Trofie pasta from Liguria.

-The best pasta for pesto are trofie!
+The best pasta for pesto!

 Legend has it that the women of the region used to sit on chairs along the coast twisting the pasta pieces as they waited for their fishermen husbands to return home.
 I just love the idea of that!
 Can’t you picture it?